gabmontes/resume/README.md

 I started working professionally on software projects back in 2001 as plain developer and quickly evolved to higher technical and management roles.
 Then, I earned my [PMP](http://www.pmi.org) and [CSM](http://www.scrumalliance.org) certifications, had the opportunity of building up development teams while working on growing companies and experienced the fast-paced nature of the startups in a small and promising company that is changing the entertaining industry by developing bright ideas with the latest technologies, frameworks and tools.

 Currently, I enjoy developing a high-performance and scalable Node.JS-powered backend hosted in the cloud with complex web frontend and mobile apps.
+I also help people learn new tools and technologies as a way to give back to the community.

 In my spare time I work on some personal projects and participate in different communities as [Meetup.js](http://meetup.com/meetup-js), [BA Node.js](http://meetup.com/banode-meetup), [Latam.JS](http://latamjs.org), [NodeSchool](http://nodeschool.io/buenosaires).
 In the past, I also volunteered at the [PMI Buenos Aires Chapter](http://www.pmi.org.ar).